VinnieGrack/terraform-biganimal/README.md

 ### Let us initializing BigAnimal credentials Using BA CLI

 1. [Authenticate as a valid user and create a credential](https://www.enterprisedb.com/docs/biganimal/latest/reference/cli/#installing-the-cli).
 This command will direct you to your browser.

 ```shell
 biganimal credential create \
   --name "ba-user1"
 ```
-2. Add the following copde into terraform project folder file .profile and so before we use this .profile as source for terminal.
+2. Copy and paste this code in current terraform folder under file .profile, which will help you with exporting $BEARER_TOKEN .
 Or you can add the following bash functions to your shellrc file (For example: `.bashrc` if you're using bash, `.zshrc` if you're using ZSH) and start a new shell.

 ```hcl
 ba_api_get_call () {